Lung neuroendocrine (carcinoid) tumors: Treatment and prognosis

 - H. Lee Moffitt Cancer Center

-Multifocal disease is not uncommon in patients with low-grade lung NETs.
+Multifocal disease is relatively common in patients with low-grade lung NETs.
 An extreme example is diffuse idiopathic pulmonary neuroendocrine cell hyperplasia (DIPNECH), a benign condition characterized by diffuse hyperplasia of pulmonary neuroendocrine cells and formation of multiple carcinoid tumorlets.
 (See "Pathology of lung malignancies", section on 'DIPNECH'.)

 The treatment and prognosis of both typical and atypical lung NETs (carcinoid tumors) will be discussed here.
 The epidemiology, classification, clinical features, diagnosis, and staging of these tumors is discussed elsewhere, as is treatment of well-differentiated NETs arising in other sites and poorly differentiated neuroendocrine cancers arising in the lung.
 (See "Lung neuroendocrine (carcinoid) tumors: Epidemiology, risk factors, classification, histology, diagnosis, and staging" and "Staging, treatment, and posttreatment surveillance of nonmetastatic, well-differentiated gastrointestinal tract neuroendocrine (carcinoid) tumors" and "Extensive stage small cell lung cancer: Initial management" and "Role of surgery in multimodality therapy for small cell lung cancer".)